jhealy/RoslynAnalyzerProofs/README.md

 # RoslynAnalyzerProofs
-Sample code to be used in Roslyn Analyzer proofs Contact josephehealy@hotmail.com with any questions.
+Sample code to be used in Roslyn Analyzer proofs.
+Contact josephehealy@hotmail.com with any questions.